nunniii/nunniii/README.md

 ### I'm Nunito

 * I like code =)
-* astronomy lover
+* lover of astronomy research and dedicate my life to medicine
-* focuses C/C++ & Rust
+* focuses Rust & JavaScript/TypeScript
 * I like differential math, functional programming and fast websites
-* recently I've been dealing a lot with back end development and database administration
+* recently I've been dealing a lot with backend development and deno deployments, currently looking for security and speed proposals
 * thanks for reading... =))